buenon/scratchpads/README.md

 - **Numbers**: `0-9`
 - **Symbols**: `_` (underscore), `-` (hyphen), `.` (dot)
 - Leading or trailing dots and spaces are automatically removed
+- 2 or more consecutive dots are replaced with a single dot

 ## 📂 **Folder Organization Explained**